earthrise-media/mining-detector/README.md

 ![error types](https://user-images.githubusercontent.com/13071901/147019219-98c518fb-72d1-4e35-bf32-9fe058b5d6eb.jpg)

-**Area Overestimation**
+**Area Uncertainty**

-The goal of this work is mine detection rather than area estimation, and our classification operates on the classification of 440 m² patches.
+The goal of this work is mine detection rather than area estimation, and our classification operates on the classification of 440 m x 440 m patches.
 If the network assesses that mining exists anywhere within the patch, then the full patch is declared a mine.
 This leads to a systematic overestimation of mined area if it is naively computed from the polygon boundaries.
 Relative year-to-year change calculations are accurate since the polygon area overestimation is consistent.

 Building a segmentation model that operates on detected regions is a viable extension of this work.